 Articles online saying debit cards are a better choice compared to credit cards are just plain wrong.
 To put it simply: if both are available to you, there is really no good reason why you should choose a debit card over a credit card.

 First, let’s get the common benefits of both debit and credit cards out of the way.
 All cashless, card-based transactions allow for the convenience of transactions in many parts of our world, including the world wide web.
-Every card has their own perks and benefits, such as cashbacks, airline miles or discounts at participating merchants, among others.
+Every card has their own perks and benefits, such as cashback, airline miles or discounts at participating merchants, among others.
 When used wisely, cards are very useful tools to have in your wallet.

 That, however, is where their similarities end.